drduh/Debian-Privacy-Server-Guide/README.md

     VERIFY OK: depth=0, CN=duh.to
     [...]

-Verify:

     $ curl https://icanhazip.com/
     104.197.215.107

-To connect from Android, install [OpenVPN Connect](https://play.google.com/store/apps/details?id=net.openvpn.openvpn) from the Play Store.
+To connect from Android, install [OpenVPN Connect](https://play.google.com/store/apps/details?id=net.openvpn.openvpn) from the Google Play Store.

-Copy `client.ovpn` and `ta.key` to a folder on your device.
-They can just be downloaded from a Web browser.
+Copy `client.ovpn` and `ta.key` to a folder on the Android device, using a USB cable or by sharing the files through Google Drive, for example.

 Select **Import** > **Import Profile from SD card** and select `client.ovpn`, perhaps in the Download folder.

-If the import was successful, select **Connect**.
+If the profile was was successfully imported, select **Connect**.

 To connect from a Mac, install OpenVPN from [Homebrew](https://github.com/drduh/OS-X-Security-and-Privacy-Guide#homebrew):